Because Asking Hurts: Why So Many Don’t Reach Out, and What Organizations Can Do

 Sometimes the hardest step is saying the words

-That moment of hesitation, before a request is ever spoken, is what behavioural scientists call help-seeking difficulty: the set of psychological, social, and structural barriers that make asking for help harder than it should be.
+This moment of hesitation, before a request is ever spoken, is what behavioural scientists call help-seeking difficulty: the set of psychological, social, and structural barriers that make asking for help harder than it should be.

 The Hidden Cost of Asking